- Search The Registry

-In 1930, Braithwaite became a member of the National Union of Seamen, and joined the Seamen's Minority Movement, a rank-and-file group organized by the Communist Party of Great Britain (CPGB).
-Taking the pseudonym "Chris Jones" to avoid victimization by his employer, Braithwaite helped distribute the Negro Worker, and with Arnold Ward helped launch the Negro Welfare Association, publicizing the case of the Scottsboro Boys.
+In 1930, Braithwaite became a member of the National Union of Seamen and joined the Seamen's Minority Movement, a rank-and-file group organized by the Communist Party of Great Britain (CPGB).
+Taking the pseudonym "Chris Jones" to avoid victimization by his employer, Braithwaite helped distribute the Negro Worker, and Arnold Ward helped launch the Negro Welfare Association, publicizing the case of the Scottsboro Boys.

 In 1933 he followed George Padmore in resigning from the CPGB in protest of the implicit shift away from anti-imperialism involved with the emerging "Popular Front" strategy.
-In 1935, opposing the new British Shipping (Assistance) Act 1935, Braithwaite founded the Colonial Seamen's Association which included Asian seamen alongside other Black colonial seamen.
-He became organizing secretary of the International African Service Bureau (IASB), established in May 1937, whose members included Padmore, C. L. R. James, Jomo Kenyatta, Amy Ashwood Garvey and I. T. A. Wallace-Johnson.
+In 1935, opposing the new British Shipping (Assistance) Act of 1935, Braithwaite founded the Colonial Seamen's Association which included Asian seamen alongside other Black colonial seamen.
+He became organizing secretary of the International African Service Bureau (IASB), established in May 1937, whose members included Padmore, C. L. R. James, Jomo Kenyatta, Amy Ashwood Garvey, and I. T. A. Wallace-Johnson.